-After presenting all the above documents you will receive:
+After waiting your turn and presenting all the above documents you will receive:

-- A signed and stamped confirmation letter which includes all your details, your new NIE number and a ist of what you must bring for the next appointment.
+- A signed and stamped confirmation letter which includes your personal details, your new NIE number and a requirements for your next appointment (fingerprints).

 - Carbon copy form (to be taken at a later date to the bank to pay the administration fee of €10.60).

-Before leaving the office, go to the police counter (on the far left of the Extranjeria building) to make an appointment for taking your fingerprints.
-Go home and return on the appointment date and time you are given.
+Before leaving the office, go to the police counter (on the far left of the Extranjeria entrance) to make an appointment for taking your fingerprints.
+Go home and return on the appointment date at the time you were provided.

 Make your payment at the bank before your fingerprint appointment (Banco Santander at UCAM will not process this payment).
 Come to the appointment with the bank´s stamped payment confirmation, the stamped confirmation letter from your previous appointment, and your passport or national identification.

-Go back to the police counter – say that you have fingerprint appointment today – police will give you ticket number – go to waiting room – wait for your number to be announced in the waiting area.
+Upon entering the Extranjería office, go to the police counter and inform them of your fingerprint appointment today.
+Police will give you a ticket number.
+Wait for your number to be announced in the waiting area.
 After your appointment you will receive a letter titled “Resguardo de Solicitud o Renovación de Tarjeta de Extranjero”.
-Keep this for future reference.
+Keep this copy for future reference.